 Applied behavioral analysis

 Applied behavioral analysis is a well-known early form of therapy for autistic children.
-It focuses on rewarding desirable behaviors to increase their frequency and minimize less acceptable behaviors.
+It

 It teaches behaviors in real-life settings and addresses learning, self-management, and communication.